Last year I read 33 books.

 I keep my plan in a Google doc:

-Underneath the goals section I put a heading for each goal.
-And under each heading I put a list of the books I’ll read to achieve that given goal.
+As you can see, Ive put a heading for each goal.
+And under each heading I put a list of the books I’ll read to achieve that given goal, as well as some notes to myself about how I want to approach read them.

 My reading plans are always in flux.